 - Floating – Floating means to gently place the garnish on top of the cocktail so it floats on top of the liquid.

 - Rimming – Rimming means layering the rim of the glass with salt or sugar to give the cocktail an extra kick.
 You do this by rubbing citrus juice onto the rim of the glass first (it helps the powder stick) and then layering the salt or sugar on top.

 - Flaming orange – Similar to a twist, but this involves heating up an orange peel first and then spraying its scent over the cocktail.
 It produces a unique, toasty, citrusy scent.

 If you have any other garnishing techniques that you think should be a part of this list of the most important, make sure you let me know in the comments section below.

 Once you have a solid grasp of all of these bartending techniques, you can ramp up your performance by using them together in your cocktail making.
 You could shake two cocktails at once, shake one whilst you stir another (a show of impressive physical dexterity!), shake whilst you garnish, etc, etc.

 It’s ok to get creative here :-).

 From there, the path to mastery moves beyond technique.
 Mastery in making cocktails requires an intimate understanding of all the products you use and how they mix together.
-From fruits to liquor, to bitters, to liqueurs, to sweeteners, citrus, etc.

 Unfortunately, the only way you can get to this kind of level is through study, practice, and hard work.
 But that’s what makes it worth it.